 “Then Peter said, ‘Silver and gold I do not have, but what I do have I give you: In the name of Jesus Christ of Nazareth, rise up and walk.’
 And he took him by the right hand and lifted him up, and immediately his feet and ankle bones received strength.
 So he, leaping up, stood and walked and entered the temple with them—walking, leaping and praising God” (Acts 3:1-8).

-9. Through medical doctors: God has built the human body from the elements of the earth.
+9. Medical doctors: God has built the human body from the elements of the earth.
 It is material so God gives man, who is created in his image, the knowledge to provide natural ways of aiding the body to heal and combat disease on a limited basis.
 Should Christians take advantage of this?
-Absolutely, but like everything else we do in life, we should make natural medical choices with the guidance of the Holy Spirit.
+Absolutely, but like everything else we do in life, we should make natural medical choices submissive to the guidance of the Holy Spirit.
+I am always very suspicious of a Christian’s ability to hear the leading of the Holy Spirit if they refuse to accept any council whatsoever from medical doctors.

 The bottom line to everything I have said here is: YOU MUST BELIEVE TO RECEIVE!